-- Routine continuing education: At minimum, the congregation should provide at least \$800 and 14 days for continuing education purpose annually for routine continuing education.
+- Routine continuing education: At minimum, the congregation should provide at least \$2000 and 14 days for continuing education purpose annually for routine continuing education.
 It is common to allow unspent funds to carry over for three years.
-It is the expectation of the ELCA that pastors engage in a minimum of 50 hours of continuing education each year. - Sabbaticals: The 2000 Synod Assembly adopted a Sabbatical Policy (Guideline) applicable to all clergy.
+It is also recommended that a carryover of 7 days for one year be included.
+It is the expectation of the ELCA that pastors engage in a minimum of 50 hours of continuing education each year (or 150 hours over the course of three years). - Sabbaticals: The 2000 Synod Assembly adopted a Sabbatical Policy (Guideline) applicable to all clergy (revising it in 2001).
 The expectation is that each congregation/parish will adopt a Sabbatical Policy for itself, using the synod policy as a guideline. - First Call Theological Education: Clergy, in their first three years of ordained ministry, are required by the ELCA to participate in First Call Theological Education.
 In this synod, this includes an annual regional retreat as well as monthly meetings.
-The congregation is expected to pay \$200 toward the annual regional retreat; the synod matches this amount and covers any excesses associated with registration, boarding, and lodging.
-The \$200 is to be in addition to the \$800 annual support recommended above. - (7) Publication and media resources allowance is provided by some congregations.
+The congregation is expected to pay \$300 toward the annual regional retreat; the synod matches this amount and covers any excesses associated with registration, boarding, and lodging.
+The \$300 is to be included as part of the \$2000 annual support recommended above. - (7) Publication and media resources allowance is provided by some congregations.
 Such resources may include professional journals, specialized worship resources, etc. It is an option. - (8) Official meetings sometimes have registration fees attached to them.
-For those meetings that are constitutionally mandated, e.g., Synod Assembly, coverage of registration fees and associated expenses not built into other lines of the package is expected by the Synod Council.

-- 190 (9) Pension contributions to support clergy retirement are expected by the Synod Council.
-The 191 Synod Council's recommendation for congregational contribution rate to the ELCA pension plan 192 through Portico is 12%.
-As this number may be different than the default setting on the Portico 193 interface, be sure to select/enter 12%. - Special notes on pension:
+For those meetings that are constitutionally mandated, e.g., Synod Assembly, coverage of registration fees and associated expenses not built into other lines of the package is expected by the Synod Council. - (9) Pension contributions to support clergy retirement are expected by the Synod Council.
+The Synod Council's recommendation for congregational contribution rate to the ELCA pension plan through Portico is 12%.
+As this number may be different than the default setting on the Portico interface, be sure to select/enter 12%. - Special notes on pension: